francoisbonnard/Design-Patterns/01 Software Archi/chapter xxx.md

-# Introduction
-- Defining Software Architecture 3
-- Expectations of an Architect 8
-- Make Architecture Decisions 9
-- Continually Analyze the Architecture 9
-- Keep Current with Latest Trends 10
-- Ensure Compliance with Decisions 10
-- Diverse Exposure and Experience 11
-- Have Business Domain Knowledge 11
-- Possess Interpersonal Skills 12
-- Understand and Navigate Politics 12
-- Intersection of Architecture and… 13
-- Engineering Practices 14
-- Operations/DevOps 17
-- Process 18
-- Data 19
-- Laws of Software Architecture

-# Architectural Thinking

-- Architecture Versus Design 23
-- Technical Breadth 25
-- Analyzing Trade-Offs 30
-- Understanding Business Drivers 34
-- Balancing Architecture and Hands-On Coding 34

-# Modularity
-Definition 38
-Measuring Modularity 40
-Cohesion 40
-Coupling 44
-Abstractness, Instability, and Distance from the Main Sequence 44 Distance from the Main Sequence 46
-Connascence 48
-Unifying Coupling and Connascence Metrics 52
-From Modules to Components 53

 # Architecture Characteristics Defined
-Architectural Characteristics (Partially)
+- Architectural Characteristics (Partially) Listed 58
-Listed 58
-Operational Architecture Characteristics 58
+- Operational Architecture Characteristics 58
-Structural Architecture Characteristics 59 Cross-Cutting Architecture Characteristics 59 Trade-Offs and Least Worst Architecture 63
+- Structural Architecture Characteristics 59
+- Cross-Cutting Architecture Characteristics 59
+- Trade-Offs and Least Worst Architecture 63

+1. What three criteria must an attribute meet to be considered an architecture characteristic?
+2. What is the difference between an implicit characteristic and an explicit one?
+Provide an example of each.
+3. Provide an example of an operational characteristic.
+4. Provide an example of a structural characteristic.
+5. Provide an example of a cross-cutting characteristic.
+6. Which architecture characteristic is more important to strive for—availability or performance?

 # Identifying Architectural Characteristics
-Extracting Architecture Characteristics from Domain Concerns 65 Extracting Architecture Characteristics from Requirements 67 Case Study: Silicon Sandwiches 69
+- Extracting Architecture Characteristics from Domain Concerns 65
+- Extracting Architecture Characteristics from Requirements 67
+- Case Study: Silicon Sandwiches 69
-Explicit Characteristics 70
+- Explicit Characteristics 70
-Implicit Characteristics 73
+- Implicit Characteristics 73

+1. Give a reason why it is a good practice to limit the number of characteristics (“- ilities”) an architecture should support.
+2. True or false: most architecture characteristics come from business requirements and user stories.
+3. If a business stakeholder states that time-to-market (i.e., getting new features and bug fixes pushed out to users as fast as possible) is the most important business concern, which architecture characteristics would the architecture need to support?
+4. What is the difference between scalability and elasticity?
+5. You find out that your company is about to undergo several major acquisitions to significantly increase its customer base.
+Which architectural characteristics should you be worried about?

 # Measuring and Governing Architecture Characteristics
-Measuring Architecture Characteristics 77
+- Measuring Architecture Characteristics 77
-Operational Measures 78
+- Operational Measures 78
-Structural Measures 79
+- Structural Measures 79
-Process Measures 81
+- Process Measures 81
-Governance and Fitness Functions 82
+- Governance and Fitness Functions 82
-Governing Architecture Characteristics 82
+- Governing Architecture Characteristics 82
-Fitness Functions 83
+- Fitness Functions 83

+1. Why is cyclomatic complexity such an important metric to analyze for architecture?
+2. What is an architecture fitness function?
+How can they be used to analyze an architecture?
+3. Provide an example of an architecture fitness function to measure the scalability of an architecture.
+4. What is the most important criteria for an architecture characteristic to allow architects and developers to create fitness functions?

-# Scope of Architecture Characteristics
+# 7 Scope of Architecture Characteristics
-Coupling and Connascence 92
+- Coupling and Connascence 92
-vi | Table of Contents
-Architectural Quanta and Granularity 92
+- Architectural Quanta and Granularity 92
-Case Study: Going, Going, Gone 95
+- Case Study: Going, Going, Gone 95

+1. What is an architectural quantum, and why is it important to architecture?
+2. Assume a system consisting of a single user interface with four independently deployed services, each containing its own separate database.
+Would this system have a single quantum or four quanta?
+Why?
+3. Assume a system with an administration portion managing static reference data (such as the product catalog, and warehouse information) and a customer-facing portion managing the placement of orders.
+How many quanta should this system be and why?
+If you envision multiple quanta, could the admin quantum and customer-facing quantum share a database?
+If so, in which quantum would the database need to reside?

 # Component-Based Thinking
 Component Scope 99